 This is a record that many other leaders can only dream of, and has led to Rwanda being cited as an economic success story that the rest of the continent would do well to follow.

 In countries like Kenya and Zimbabwe some have argued that their leaders should operate more like Kagame.
 In other words, that job creation and poverty alleviation are more important than free and fair elections.

-The strongest argument against exporting the Rwandan model is not that it is undemocratic or boosts the ruling party.
-It’s that it won’t actually work.
 In response, critics have sought to puncture Kagame’s image by pointing to human rights violations committed under his leadership.
 This is an important concern.
 But the notion that the Rwandan model should be exported also suffers from a more fundamental flaw: it would not work almost anywhere else because the necessary conditions—political dominance and tight centralized control of patronage networks—do not apply.